Ben Brading 5 min read

 • Payment method – In a standard business energy contract, you’ll pay either by direct debit or with BACS on the agreed payment terms.

-• Expected yearly spend – The expected electricity charges, including the standing and unit charges, are based upon the expected annual consumption.
+• Expected annual cost – The expected electricity charges, including the standing and unit charges, are based upon the expected annual consumption.

 • Billing details – The address and contact details of where you want your business electricity bills and business gas bills to be sent.